12 Communications and Outreach

 • cct-datascience@arizona.edu is the general ‘how to contact us’, for use in websites, business cards, posters, etc, in many cases alongside a personal email address.

-• cct-datascience-admins@arizona.edu is for shared accounts, licenses, billing etc.
+• cct-datascience-admins@arizona.edu is for shared accounts, licenses, billing etc. Remember to add passwords to Stache and share with group members when creating new accounts.

 12.5 Group Website UA quickstart (Drupal)